 The evidence for treating musculoskeletal pain has remained consistent over the years.
 It supports two basic aspects of physical therapy: to move your joints and to understand pain science.
 So why, early on in my career, was it so hard for me to successfully treat patients in pain?
 I guess moving without pain is harder than you might think.
 Just ask the old me that didn’t have access to a “zero-gravity” suspension exercise system.

-But global muscles aren’t built to stay on constantly like this.
-So it’s only a matter of time for our body to throw in the proverbial “white towel” and say that it can’t take it anymore.
+Basically the outer muscles are now doing two jobs: moving and stabilizing.
+But they are not built to stay on constantly like this.
+So it’s only a matter of time for them to throw in the proverbial “white towel” and say they can’t take it anymore.
 Typically this is the point when most people seek out my help.

 To address these muscle imbalances and reverse the pain cycle, I use a system of ropes, slings and bungee cords that comes from Norway.
 It’s called the Redcord suspension system.

 Interesting concept, huh?
 Well, it totally blew my mind when I was initially introduced to Redcord and the NEURAC method back in 2007.
 It explained so much about why my patients would only feel better temporarily from traditional PT.
 The pain always seemed to come back.
-Little did I know that it was the global muscles tightening up, because the local muscles went dormant.
+Little did I know that it was the outer muscles tightening up, because the inner muscles went dormant.

 Here's a quick promo video we did to show the system in action...